On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 The proof of Theorem \ref{existence} is quite elementary, but what makes the result interesting is that it tells us that the existence of solutions on symmetric domains is partially related to anti-symmetry of Neumann Laplacian modes.
 For example, when $c=\mu_2$, \eqref{cequation} is solvable when $\Omega$ is a convex domain with two axes of symmetry, or $\Omega$ is an isosceles triangle with aperture greater than $\pi/3$, since it is known due to \cite{Friedlander} and \cite{LS10} that in these cases any Neumann eigenfunctions of $\mu_2$ must be antisymmetric with respect to an axis.
 Note that for equilateral triangles, even if Neumann Laplacian eigenfunctions of $\mu_2$ contain symmetric modes, the symmetric modes also satisfy \eqref{omegaproperty}, and hence \eqref{cequation} also admits a solution when $c=\mu_2$.

-Given $k\ge 2$, one may ask what are the common features of domains such that \eqref{omegaproperty} is satisfied?
+Given $k\ge 2$, one may ask what the common features of domains are such that \eqref{omegaproperty} is satisfied.
 This is a very difficult question to answer even for special domains and $k=2$.
 For example, it is not an easy task to show that any isosceles triangle with aperture strictly less than $\pi/3$ cannot satisfy \eqref{omegaproperty} when $k=2$, even though it is known that modes of $\mu_2$ on these domains cannot be anti-symmetric, due to \cite{LS10}.
 We leave the question for future work.

-Now we describe our main results in the following, which consist of three parts.
-The first part is on isoperimetric type inequalities on special domains, the second part is on spectral inequalities and third part is application into a thermal insulation problem.
+Now we describe our main results, which consist of three parts.
+The first part is on isoperimetric type inequalities related to \eqref{cequation} on special domains.
+The second part is on the relation between \eqref{cequation} and the comparison of $\kappa_1$ and $\mu_2$.
+The third part discusses applications of these results to a thermal insulation problem.